-The inaugural First Novel Prize (then called the John Sargent, Sr. First Novel Prize) was awarded to Marisha Pessl for her debut novel Special Topics in Calamity Physics (Viking).
+The Center for Fiction’s inaugural First Novel Prize (then called the John Sargent, Sr. First Novel Prize) was awarded to Marisha Pessl for her debut novel Special Topics in Calamity Physics (Viking) in 2006.
 Read about Special Topics in Calamity Physics below and browse 2006’s shortlisted titles.

 - Special Topics in Calamity Physics by Marisha Pessl (Viking)